-It is a tribute that eventually the municipalities charge when they are going to conduct public works that may increase the value of a property.
+It is a tribute that eventually the municipalities charge when they are going to carry out publicworks that may increase the value of a property.
 For the State, it is a financing mechanism, and it is usually used to finance the construction of city infrastructure, among others, roads, bridges and public spaces.